Hunted (2015 TV series): Format and rules

 In both the civilian and celebrity series, the contestants, now regarded as Fugitives, voluntarily go on the run in mainland Great Britain and must avoid detection from the Hunters, a group of current and former police and intelligence officials for 25 days (28 in the first two series and 14 for the celebrity series).
 From series two, the contestants are escorted to a public area and given a head start before the Hunters begin their search and are given the names of their targets.
 Fugitives are given a debit card with a small amount of money provided by the production team, and a rucksack containing essential and personal items (though in series five, the fugitives began with only the clothes on their back and no head start).
 During their time on the run the Fugitives can use any existing connections, or ask members of the general public, to assist them in avoiding capture.

 Whilst the Fugitives attempt to avoid using technology and thus detection, the Hunters use a vast array of different "powers of the state", such as closed circuit surveillance, phone records and number plate recognition to pinpoint their chosen target.
 If one (or more) Fugitives have become difficult to locate, the Hunters use social media to encourage members of the public to reveal any information, and post content specifically for a Fugitive to reveal their location without realising.
 Hunters may also be directly contacted by the public with any leads by telephone.
 Any member of the public with information leading to capture is compensated for their effort.
 Hunters additionally operate throughout the country through use of two-person ground teams that can deploy immediately under order of the Chief.
 The ground teams also perform reconnaissance at Fugitives' homes and attempt to goad family members or loved ones for information and/or may be observed to determine any irregularities in their daily routines.

 When a Fugitive is caught, they are told their time on the run is over and are escorted to a vehicle for debrief back at the Hunters’ headquarters.

 In the final few days of the game, any Fugitives still on the run are given instructions for their 'extraction point' and a finite amount of time to get there.
 The Hunters are told of the last-known locations of the Fugitives and extend their efforts to figure out where the extraction is taking place.
 When a Fugitive successfully reaches the extraction point within the time-frame, they can no longer be caught by the Hunters and are deemed a Winner.
 Due to the nature of the show, there are two possible outcomes to the hunt: one or more Fugitives can reach the extraction point and win, or every Fugitive can be caught and the hunt prematurely ends (known as a "clean sweep").

 Regular series

+Series 1–7 were broadcast over 6 episodes, from Series 8 this was extended to 8 episodes.